akshata29/msrpav2/README.md

 * Set the priorities running (every time you restart the PowerShell) `Set-ExecutionPolicy -ExecutionPolicy unrestricted`.
 (Choose "A", to change the policy to Yes to All)
-* Install following Azure Module (one-time) `Install-Module -Name Az -AllowClobber -Scope AllUsers` `Install-Module -Name Az.Search -AllowClobber -Scope AllUsers`
+* Install following Azure Module (one-time)
+  * `Install-Module -Name Az -AllowClobber -Scope AllUsers`
+  * `Install-Module -Name Az.Search -AllowClobber -Scope AllUsers`
+  * `Install-Module AzTable -Force`
 * Clone the repo, using [Git for Windows](https://gitforwindows.org/) or any other git app you want.
 The command is git clone https://github.com/akshata29/msrpa.git

 ### Step2 - Customization